eblerjana/nrg-pangenomes-review/README.md

 # NRG pangenomes review
-Pipelines used for NRG review paper
+Pipelines used for NRG review paper.

+* **merging-analysis:** pipeline analyzes the effects on variant merging on the QV value